SDG10 Reduced Inequalities

 Explore the CQUniversity policies that align with SDG 10 Reduced Inequalities:

 This policy and procedure is a non-discriminatory policy designed to meet the University’s admissions requirements, academic policies, quality assurance standards, accreditation requirements and relevant administrative systems.

-This procedure ensures a consistent, timely and merit-based recruitment and selection processes is used to attract quality employees to CQUniversity.
-Special measures are taken to recruit staff and faculty from under-represented groups (refer Clause 3.6 and 3.7 of this Procedure).
+This procedure ensures a consistent, timely and merit-based recruitment and selection process is used to attract quality employees to CQUniversity.
+Special measures are taken to recruit staff and faculty from underrepresented groups (refer to Clause 3.6 and 3.7 of this Procedure).

 This policy and procedure provides a framework and information for University employees to appropriately resolve alleged cases of workplace harassment (excluding sexual harassment), workplace bullying, and unlawful discrimination.